 CW: Pregnancy Loss

-I started writing THE GLASS FORTRESS back in 2016.
+I started writing this novel back in 2016.
 I’d just gone back to work after having my first child, and a hellish year dealing with colic plus post partum depression.
 I needed an escape, and this story about mothers and daughters, and complicated families poured out of me.

 Many edits, R&R’s, and rejections later, I did get an agent!
 We went on sub with it!
 And then I had a miscarriage.
 And then it failed to sell.